eightbitx8/mdsCloudDocs/tutorials/from-scratch.md

 recreate our stack quickly and easily.
 This is a topic that will be covered in more detail later in our document though.

 First, lets go ahead and modify then execute this sample `curl` command.
-Make sure to update both the `userId` and `password` fields before running the command.
+Before running the command, make sure to update both the `userId` and `password` fields with the values created in the [Initial Configuration of MDS CLI](#initial-configuration-of-mds-cli) step.

 ```sh
 curl --insecure --request POST 'https://localhost:8081/v1/register' \